-Each month club the receives several newsletters in an exchange with other user groups.
-One columnist recently posed an interesting question, which I will relate to you.
-He had the need to reverse the order of the lower 7 bits of any given byte (presumably, 8th the bit should preserved).
+month Each the club receives several newsletters in an exchange with other user One columnist recently posed an interesting question, which I will relate to you.
+He had the need to reverse the order of lower 7 bits of any given (presumably, the 8th bit should preserved).